Hashing state machines

 The state array is split into two chunks, one with \(r\) bits and the other with \(c\) bits.
 The width \(b = r + c\), where \(r\) is called the bitrate (or simply rate) and \(c\) is called the capacity.

-Sponge construction phases
+Sponge construction phases¶

 The elements that completely describe a single instance of a sponge construction are: the fixed-length permutation \(f\), the padding rule pad, the bitrate value \(r\), and the capacity \(c\).
-A schema of the sponge construction is shown in the below figure.

-Initializing phase
+Initializing phase¶

 The input string is either padded to reach the \(r\)-bit length (if it was shorter than \(r\) bits) or split into \(r\)-bit long chunks, with the last one padded to reach the \(r\)-bit length (if it was longer than \(r\) bits).
 A hash function-specific reversible padding rule is used.